The King Is Coming

 I want you to imagine this morning that we are going to have a visit from the president.
 I have some flags for some of you to wave and I have some noise makers.
 I will describe the parade, and as the president passes by, I want you to wave, blow your horns, and shout.
 Are you ready?
 The parade is about to begin.

-I'm sure that you know who that King was.
-It was Jesus.
 Today is Palm Sunday.
 Today we celebrate the entry of King Jesus into Jerusalem.
 It was a day that marked the beginning of an incredible week.
 A week that would see Jesus cheered, then arrested, tried, condemned, and crucified.
-But as that week came to an end, another week began just as the previous week had begun -- with a celebration.
+But as that week came to an end, another week began just as the previous week had begun...with a celebration.

-Dear Jesus, our voices join with the voices of the people in Jerusalem some two thousand years ago.
+Dear Jesus, our voices join with the voices of the people in Jerusalem some 2,000 years ago.
 Hosanna!
-Blessed is he who comes in the name of the Lord.
-Amen.
+Blessed is He who comes in the name of the Lord.
+In Jesus’ name, amen.